slatedocs/slate/source/includes/stackpath/_sites.md

 ## Sites

-Stackpath allows you to create and manage your CDN, WAF, and/or Serverless Scripting Delivery sites.
+Create and manage your CDN, WAF, and/or Serverless Scripting Delivery sites.

 <!-------------------- LIST SITES -------------------->